sumi06/devops-aws-projects/aws-lift-and-shift/README.md

-# 🚀 AWS Lift-and-Shift Deployment: vProfile Application
+# 🚀 AWS Lift-and-Shift Deployment: Web Application

 This project demonstrates a full **Lift-and-Shift migration** of the Java-based `vProfile` application onto AWS.
 It replicates a traditional 3-tier architecture using native AWS services for scalability, reliability, and high availability.